YoungFaithful/CapacityExpansion.jl/docs/src/quickstart.md

 ```
 The `cep` is a `OptDataCEP` data struct.
 ```@repl workflow
-cep.region # the region of the input-data cep.costs # the information of costs as an `OptVariable` with 5 dimensions
+cep_data.region # the region of the input-data cep_data.costs # the information of costs as an `OptVariable` with 5 dimensions
 ```

 The third step is to setup the model and run the optimization.